Customs Money Seizure

 - Forfeiture of seized assets

-The General Agreement on Tariffs and Trade (GATT) created the World Trade Organization (WTO) in 1993.
-GATT establishes the customs value of traded goods.
-Valuation works to promote international trade, protect domestic companies, and increase importation of particular goods.
-Countries also base their duties on the valuation
+The General Agreement on Tariffs and Trade (GATT) formed the World Trade Organization (WTO) in 1993, establishing the customs value of traded goods, protecting domestic companies, international trade, and increasing importation of certain goods countries also base their duties on the valuation.

-In addition to seizing unreported cash or currency valued over $10,000, U.S. Customs and Border Protection (Customs) under the Department of Homeland Security may seize counterfeit and pirated property in violation of patent, trademark, and copyright laws, and other restricted or prohibited goods.
+Besides seizing unreported cash or currency valued over $10,000, the U.S. Customs and Border Protection (Customs), under the Department of Homeland Security, may seize counterfeit and pirated property in violation of copyright, patent, and trademark laws other prohibited or restricted goods.

-Customs penalty Valuation and classification violations can result in added penalty fees from 200 percent to 800 percent of a product’s duty value.
-Customs may also prosecute violators criminally if it suspects fraudulent intent.
+Customs penalty Valuation and classification violations can end up in added penalty fees anywhere between 200% and 800% of a commodity’s duty value.
+They may also prosecute violators criminally if it suspects fraudulent intent.